 Mined ore will be transported underground, in recognition of the sensitivity of the area, to the materials handling facility in Teesside.
 No mineral will come to surface until after it leaves the National Park and arrives at the materials handling facility (MHF).

 We continue to look for ways to improve the Project.
+Through our membership of the Industry Nature Conservation Association, we work with local authorities and voluntary organisations to minimise our environmental impact and ensure ecological improvement on Teesside.
 In 2017 we further refined the mine design which, together with more efficient construction methods, has resulted in environmental advantages.
 Read our CSR report for further details.

 Protected moorland and prominent sites have been avoided in favour of a location that is away from local villages and uses the natural topography and existing woodland as screening.